Posted on 28th February, 2017 by Sean Nugent

 We are already using these approaches to deliver learning to a wide range of stakeholders including internal staff, doctors and patients, through a range of different channels.
 We are starting to see more demand for technology such as AR, VR, and 360° video and we believe the life sciences and pharmaceutical sectors will benefit from using advanced digital learning.

 There are many more learning challenges emerging as technology evolves.
 So what is needed for the future?
-If you’d like to speak to a LEO expert, just get in touch.
+If you’d like to speak to a LEO Learning expert, just get in touch.

-Sean Nugent is LEO’s Programme Director.
+Sean Nugent is a Programme Director at LEO Learning.